nyuta1212/polads-annotation/index.md

 ### Presentation

 Talking or presenting some ideas to convince the viewer.
+Compared to "Interview", presentation is done by someone who involves the video (as a first person).

 - [Example 9](/examples/youtube-iSyNuYNNUPM)
 - [Example 10](/examples/youtube-oRnUP2pFPO4)